iamvery/docs/warmup/view.md

 Pakyow encourages a [view-first development process](/docs/concepts/view-first-development).
 This process lets us build a navigable prototype of our project without writing any back-end code.
-All it takes is basic knowledge of HTML to create the front-end presentation layer.
+All it takes is basic knowledge of HTML to create the front-end presentation layer that you, along with any stakeholders, can use within a web browser.

 For reference, here's the front-end that we'll be creating:
 <br>